animatedmax/spring-data-geode/src/main/markdown/reference/function-annotations.md

 ### Annotations for Function Implementation

-The following example shows how SDG's Function annotations are used to expose POJO methods as GemFire Functions:
+The following example shows how Spring Data for GemFire's Function annotations are used to expose POJO methods as GemFire Functions: